 One of the most frequently asked questions from Illustrator users is "How can I crop an image?".
 Adobe introduced Image Crop function in CC2017 which makes it available to any users on Adobe's Creative Cloud.
-For those wanting additional control and precision, Astute Graphics also offers the Rasterino plugin as part of it Annual Service Plan.
+For those wanting additional control and precision, Astute Graphics also offers the Rasterino plugin as part of the subscription.

 This tutorial will cover both cropping, trimming, cover the differences between clipping mask-based cropping and true cropping, plus how to handle embedded and linked images.

 Drag-and-drop an image into an Illustrator artboard, or use File > Place...

 If the image is linked, it will appear with a cross annotation over the entire image.
 If embedded, the cross annotation will not appear.
 See the following sections about the differences between linked and embedded images.